5 tips to become a better developer

-However, in some cases, the problem is not in your current skills or even in your habits, but with the way you see things in life.
-In this article, I will show you five tips that would help me a few years ago and I think that maybe they can help you now too.
+However, in some cases, the problem is not in your current skills or even in your habits, but in how you see things in life.
+In this article, I will show you five tips that would help me a few years ago.
+I think they may help you now too.

 1) Accept where you are now 🏃🏻♂️

 When I started programming I was very curious and wanted to discover everything about the entire world I was walking on for the first time, to create my applications, and to become a true professional.
 Although being curious is essential to learn anything, that feeling made me get discouraged as I learned new things, because the only thought in my mind was: "Wow...
 I'll never be like that guy or create something so cool because I don't know anything about nothing!"

 Those thoughts made me stop programming for some months.
 Fortunately, I backed to the programming world after some time, because I was missing that feeling of making magic with my code.

 When I started programming again, I decided to accept the place where I was in and to learn and improve my skills step by step.
 The result: it worked for me!
 Nowadays I give myself the time I need to go deep into a new topic and I feel free to admit myself the ignorance I have to replace by knowledge! 😅

 Judging a book by its cover can be a hindrance to growing as a developer of anything you want to develop.

 When I was a beginner, part of my ignorance was due to my hate from some languages and tools.
 And all my hate was based on absolutely nothing! 🤷🏻♂️ I did not like working with databases, command-line tools, and frameworks that I simply did not understand until I give them a chance.

 Once I learned how to use the things I mentioned above I started to love them and I could see how they make it easier to work on the things that were harder for me to do before.

 3) Do not get stuck in just one thing 🕸